-Note positions: Due to the terminal design, installation is possible with clearances less than those specified in ES 5440, Part 1.
+Note positions: Due to the terminal design, installation is possible with clearances less than those specified in BS 5440, Part 1.

-Terminal position for fan assisted boiler

-(minimum distance) mm

-A - Directly below an open window or other 300

-opening (e.g. air brick) 215 00 53

-B - Below gutters, soil pipes or drain pipes 25

-C - Below eaves 25 From a

-D - Below balconies or car port roof 25 > terminal

-E - From vertical drain pipes and soil pipes 25 guard

-F - From internal or external corners 25

-G - Above ground or below balcony level 300

-H - From a surface facing a terminal 600

-From a terminal facing a terminal 1200

-J - From an opening in the car port (e.g. door

-window) into dwelling.
-1200

-K - Vertically from a terminal on the same wall 1500

-L Horizontally from a terminal on the same wall 300
+Terminal position for fan assisted boiler (minimum distance) mm A - Directly below an open window or other 300 opening (e.g. air brick) B - Below gutters, soil pipes or drain pipes 25 C - Below eaves 25 From a terminal D - Below balconies or car port roof 25 guard E - From vertical drain pipes and soil pipes 25 F - From internal or external corners 25 G - Above ground or below balcony level 300 H - From a surface facing a terminal 600 - From a terminal facing a terminal 1200 - From an opening in the car port (e.g. door window) into dwelling.
+1200 - Vertically from a terminal on the same wall 1500

-- NOTE: The flue must be terminated in a place not likely to cause a nuisance. - 4.6.2 A concentric vertical flue kit is available, for flueing applications up to a maximum height of 4.0 metres. - For further details see vertical flue installation instructions.
+NOTE: The flue must be terminated in a place not likely to cause a nuisance.

+4.6.2 A concentric vertical flue kit is available, for flueing applications up to a maximun height of 4.0 metres.

+For further details see vertical flue installation instructions.